Teaching Kids about Responsible Consumption & Production

 Why do we need to teach our kids about Responsible Consumption and Production?

-Responsible or sustainable consumption is necessary to reduce the negative impact on the climate and the environment, and people’s health.
-Our environment will be in lousy shape soon if we don’t do our part.
-We don’t want materials showing up in our oceans, rivers, or lakes.
+Responsible or sustainable consumption is necessary to reduce the negative impact on the climate, environment, and people’s health.
+Our environment will be in a lousy shape soon if we don’t do our part.
+We don’t want materials in our oceans, rivers, or lakes.

 Parents, we need to instill into our kids that our environment can’t survive without our help.
-We have to do our part to save it by recycling, reusing, and reducing.
+We must do our part to save it by recycling, reusing, and reducing it.
 The more kids know about taking care of the environment where they live and as a whole, the better their future will be.
 In the long run, we want our kids to be global citizens who care about our planet.

 Check out Thomas & Friends All Aboard for Global Goals, or click on Thomas the Train above to understand better.

 Above is my son’s recycled project that he thought of all on his own.
 He used a piece of cardboard that came in a box from something we ordered.
 Then he started collecting toilet tissue rolls to slide over the cardboard.
 This kid (8 years old) was so excited and couldn’t wait to show his dad and me what he had made.
 This is Brody’s Recycled Telescope – complete with a see-through lens.
 Pretty cool, uh?